Luckychoudharyy/Business_Sales_Analysis_Project/README.md

 ### Business Problem Statement

+In the fast-paced and competitive food industry, understanding sales performance is crucial for any business to thrive and grow.
+Our client, a renowned Pizza company, seeks to gain a comprehensive understanding of their sales performance for the fiscal year 2015.
+The objective of our Customer Sales Analysis project is to meticulously examine diverse facets within the sales data, uncover pertinent trends, and formulate actionable insights.
+Through this rigorous analysis, we aim to provide data-driven recommendations that will enable our client to make informed decisions and strategically plan for future growth and optimization.
+The challenge lies in effectively analyzing the vast amount of sales data to derive meaningful insights that can directly contribute to the company's bottom line and overall success.

 #### KPI's Requirement

 We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
 Specifically, we want to calculate the following metrics: